-The band was conceived in 2010 by frontman Dennis Dorsett – whose previous credits include work with Aggravated Assault, Chaos, Mischief, Majik, and NeverDead – and features a stellar lineup of artists from the metal circles of Houston and Dallas/Fort Worth: guitarist Alex Costa of Dead Trip; keyboardist/vocalist Becky Dorsett of Mischief; bass guitarist Justin Riddler of Dead Trip, Matheus Rodriguez of Apeiron and drummer Reece Stanley of Omen and alumnus of Dallas metallers Phantom-X.
+The band was conceived in 2010 by frontman Dennis Dorsett – whose previous credits include work with Aggravated Assault, Chaos, Mischief, Majik, and NeverDead – and features a stellar lineup of artists from the metal circles of Houston and Dallas/Fort Worth: guitarist Alex Costa of Dead Trip; bass guitarist Justin Riddler of Omen and Dead Trip, Matheus Rodriguez of Apeiron; keyboardist Becky Dorsett of Mischief; and drummer Reece Stanley of Omen and alumnus of Dallas metallers Phantom-X.

 With their core lineup in place, the band quickly began their rise to prominence, gaining acclaim both within and beyond the Lone Star State, sharing the stage with metal heavyweights from all points of the globe – including Deicide, Carach Angren, Master, Nile, Finntroll, Mushroomhead, and Gemini Syndrome, to name just a few – and have played high profile venues such as Minnesota's annual NYDM Festival and Houston's legendary Scout Bar.
 They are also prominently featured in Derek Norman's 2012 documentary “Heavy in Houston,” and back before the cameras in the sequel "Heavier in Houston".